 Unique whisky tasting of 6 very special whiskies in a beautiful gift box.
 Discover your favorite whisky and learn to distinguish the differences.
 Enjoy while you become an expert.

 Order a whisky Tasting Collection and a whole new world will open for you!

-• 6 glazen tubes van 25 ml whisky
+• 6 glass tubes of 25 ml whisky

-Contains 6 glass tubes of 25 ml with the following Whiskies:
+This Tasting Contains 6 tubes of the following Whiskies:

 Nikka Days is a beautiful blended whisky with a fresh and subtle smoky taste profile.
 For the blend, single malt whisky from well-known Japanese distilleries such as Miyagikyo and Yoichi was used.
 Nikka is a legendary whisky producer founded by Masataka Taketsuru, also known as the 'Father of Japanese Whisky'.
 Nikka Days is a whisky Taketsuru can be proud of!

 Togouchi – Pure Malt is a whisky created by Chugoku Jozo, a Japanese company that imports single malts from different distilleries, including some from Scotland.
 They subsequently age this whisky in the former city of Togouchi.
 Chugoku Jozo matures their whisky in a 362-meter-long former train tunnel.
 The temperature in this tunnel is always 15 degrees.
 According to the company, not all Japanese people like the flavour of peat that is often prevalent in Scotch whisky.
 That’s why the whiskies are blended into a coherent, balanced and mild pure malt.